-Not all programs would receive increased funding under the FY2022 Biden Administration's request and the Housepassed bill.
+Not all programs would receive increases under the FY2022 Biden Administration's request, House-passed bill, and SCMD.
 For instance, funding for deferred maintenance (DM) of BLM assets would remain relatively flat (at nearly \$35 million).
 However, under the Great American Outdoors Act (GAOA; P.L.
 116-152), beginning in FY2021, BLM (and other agencies) receive mandatory appropriations for DM through the National Parks and Public Land Legacy Restoration Fund.
 BLM's mandatory appropriation is about \$95.0 million annually (assuming maximum revenue in the fund).
-For FY2022, the Administration and the House proposed allocations of this funding among BLM projects.
-BLM estimated its DM at \$4.1 billion in FY2020-nearly four times the FY2019 estimate (\$1.1 billion).
+For FY2022, the Administration, House, and SCMD proposed allocations of mandatory funding among BLM projects.
+BLM estimated its DM at \$4.1 billion in FY2020, nearly four times the FY2019 estimate (\$1.1 billion).

-The Administration's FY2022 request and H.R.
-4502 contained provisions related to programs in this account.
+The Administration's FY2022 request, House-passed bill, and SCMD contained provisions related to programs in this account.
 For instance, one provision would prohibit funding for the destruction of healthy wild horses and burros or for sales of animals that result in processing into commercial products.
 Another provision would extend by one year, to October 1, 2023, the authority in the Federal Lands Recreation Enhancement Act (FLREA; 16 U.S.C. §§6801 et seq.) for BLM (and other agencies) to charge, collect, and use fees for recreation on agency lands.
 For FY2022, BLM estimated \$28.0 million in recreation fee collections.

 Land Acquisition.
 BLM typically receives appropriations from the Land and Water Conservation Fund (LWCF) to acquire lands.
 Under the GAOA, BLM land acquisition (and other LWCF programs) receive mandatory appropriations (beginning in FY2021).
-For FY2022, the Administration and the House proposed allocating \$66.2 million of mandatory funding to BLM land acquisition, including \$28.7 million for eight specified projects and \$20.5 million for acquisitions that foster access to BLM lands for hunting, fishing, and other recreation.
+For FY2022, the Administration, House, and SCMD each proposed allocating more than \$60 million of mandatory funding to BLM land acquisition.
+Funding would support eight specified projects and acquisitions that foster access to BLM lands for hunting, fishing, and other recreation, among other purposes.
 The mandatory appropriation for FY2021 was \$66.1 million.
 The FY2021 appropriations law also rescinded \$5.4 million in unobligated prior-year discretionary appropriations.

 Oregon and California Grant Lands.
 This account funds management of more than 2 million acres of forested lands in Western Oregon, primarily for timber production.
-For FY2022, both the Biden Administration and the House supported increases for this account, as shown in Table 1.
-Increases were included to address climate change, restore fire-damaged lands, and foster the Administration's Civilian Climate Corps initiative.
+For FY2022, the Biden Administration, House, and SCMD supported increases for this account, as shown in Table 1.
+The FY2022 request included increases to address climate change, restore fire-damaged lands, and foster the Administration's Civilian Climate Corps initiative.

 Range Improvements.
 The Range Improvements account funds rehabilitation, protection, and improvement of BLM rangelands.
-The FY2022 requested and House-passed amount was \$10.0 million, the same as the FY2021 enacted total.
+The FY2022 requested, House-passed, and SCMD amount was \$10.0 million, the same as the FY2021 enacted total.
 Under law, 50% of grazing fees collected on BLM lands or \$10.0 million-whichever is greater-are credited to a Range Improvement Fund.
 Through the Range Improvements account, BLM typically receives an annual appropriation of \$10.0 million for the fund.

 Service Charges, Deposits, and Forfeitures.
-This account allows BLM to use monies paid to the agency for particular activities, such as costs of processing rights-of-way and energy and mineral authorizations.
-Appropriations for the account typically are offset entirely by collections, as for FY2022 requested and House-passed funding levels.
+This account allows BLM to use monies paid to the agency for certain activities, such as processing rights-of-way and energy and mineral authorizations.
+Appropriations for the account typically are offset entirely by collections, as proposed for FY2022 by the Administration, House, and SCMD.
 The FY2021 appropriation of -\$20.0 million reflected a rescission of unobligated funds from earlier years.

-Mis cellaneous Trust Funds.
-This account appropriates contributions made to BLM from individuals, businesses, user groups, and states.
-The FY2022 requested and House-passed level of \$26.0 million was equal to the FY2021 enacted appropriation.
+Miscellaneous Trust Funds.
+This account appropriates contributions made to BLM (e.g., from individuals, businesses, and states).
+The FY2022 requested, House-passed, and SCMD level of \$26.0 million were equal to the FY2021 enacted appropriation.